 Vatican City: Saint Peter’s Square

-The sweeping, symmetrical, elliptical-shaped colonnade that defines St. Peter’s Square is Bernini’s largest architectural legacy.
+The sweeping, symmetrical, elliptical-shaped colonnade that defines St. Peter’s Square is Bernini’s most monumental architectural legacy.
 Commissioned by Pope Alexander VII, Bernini began work on the piazza in 1656 and completed it in 1667.

 Related: Michelangelo in Rome